Skip to main content

 Personal Website

-Aarya completed her Ph.D. in 2023 in the David A. Dunlap Department of Astronomy & Astrophysics under the joint supervision of Gwen Eadie and Jo Bovy.
-She is now a Legacy Survey of Space and Time (LSST) Discovery Alliance Catalyst Postdoctoral Fellow at the Max Planck Institute for Astronomy in Germany.
+Aarya will be starting as an Assistant Professor at Penn State University.
+She is currently a Legacy Survey of Space and Time (LSST) Discovery Alliance Catalyst Postdoctoral Fellow at the Max Planck Institute for Astronomy in Germany.
+She completed her Ph.D. in 2023 in the David A. Dunlap Department of Astronomy & Astrophysics under the joint supervision of Gwen Eadie and Jo Bovy.
+Her research lies at the intersection of astrophysics and statistics by developing novel data-driven tools that guide mathematical models of the Milky Way Galaxy.
 She previously obtained her BEng in Computer Engineering from S. P. Pune University in India.
-Her current research lies at the intersection of astrophysics and statistics by developing novel data-driven tools that guide mathematical models of the Milky Way Galaxy.